-CARE also has a pilot Recycled-Content Procurement grants cycle (1C.)
+CARE also had a pilot Recycled-Content Procurement grants cycle (1C.)
 This Cycle was open to California public entities and their contractors.

-In 2017 CARE is offering Cycle 1M Micro Grants for Collections/Reuse Programs. (see below)
+In 2017 CARE offered Cycle 1M Micro Grants for Collections/Reuse Programs. (see below)

 CARE hopes to establish permanent grant funding cycles each year, depending on approved funding and CCSP goals.

 Each grant application is screened, evaluated and scored by an independent Technical Committee of experts.
 Funding of proposed projects is contingent upon applicant acceptance and execution of a grant agreement.

 Please email Abbie Beane, grants administrator, if you wish to be placed on the list to receive future grant program notices.

 The Cycle 1A Solicitation sought proposals from eligible applicants to establish new facilities or expand existing capacity and throughput; funds were also available to support Cycle 1B projects for product testing and research and development, in line with CCSP goals.
 Notices were finalized after input from stakeholders.